Find out how you can access our many services.

 What are Latrobe City Council’s Aged and Disability Services?

-Aged and Disability services provides a broad range of flexible support services to assist older and frail people and younger people with moderate severe or profound disabilities and their unpaid carers to:
+Aged and Disability services provides a broad range of flexible support services to assist older and frail people and younger people with disabilities and their unpaid carers who are not eligible for the NDIS to:

 - Continue to live independently in the community, reducing the risk of premature admission into residential care;